GeneticResources/GENESIS_PRS/README.md

 Please cite the following paper when you use GENESIS:

 Zhang, Yan, et al. "Estimation of complex effect-size distributions using summary-level statistics from genome-wide association studies across 32 complex traits and implications for the future." bioRxiv (2017): 175406.

 ## Contact the Author
-Author: Yan Zhang, Nilanjan Chatterjee
+Author: Yan Zhang, Guanghao Qi, Ju-Hyun Park, Nilanjan Chatterjee ()

-Maintainer: Yan Zhang (yandorazhang@gmail.com / yzhan284@jhu.edu)
+Software Developer: Yan Zhang (yzhan284@jhu.edu)